 Editor's note: This is the third installment of Wood & Wood Products' Editor-in-Chief Karen Koenig's travel blog, chronicling her ongoing visits to Chinese wood products plants as part of a delegation of U.S. woodworking executives.
+Photos were not allowed inside these two facilities.

 In some ways, Chinese factories are like no others in North America.
 Even the smallest must have living quarters on campus for workers, have available meals, as well as provide other subsidies.
 And just like with the other wood products companies visited earlier on this trip, the owners of Fortune Furniture Co. and Decca Group, visited on March 3, must support and sustain more than 1,000 workers each — for as long as the workers choose.